simvue-io/docs/docs/tutorial_advanced/tracking-results.md

 If we now run our Python script, we should see that the run UI shows all of the metrics updating live again, but with the step parameter correctly corresponding to the step in the simulation which the temperature was measured at.

 !!! docker "Run in Docker Container"
-    If running within the Docker container, use the following command to see our results being added as metrics:
+    If running within the Docker container, use the following command to see our results being added as metrics, with the corrected `step` parameter:
     ```sh
     python tutorial/step_7/moose_monitoring.py
     ```